namangit17/Studytracker.mini/statement.md

 Students often struggle to manage academic tasks and track effective study time.
-They require a simple system that allows them to list tasks, delete tasks, and monitor the time spent studying different subjects.
+They require a simple system that allows them to list tasks, delete tasks, and monitor the time spent studying vast subjects.
-The absence of a unified tool leads to poor productivity, missed deadlines, and inaccurate tracking of study habits.
+The absence of a unified tool leads to the poor productivity, missed deadlines, and inaccurate tracking of study habits.

 ## Scope of the Project

-This project provides: - A To‑Do list manager for adding, viewing, and deleting tasks. - A Study Timer module to track the duration spent on any subject. - A Time Log viewer that displays all recorded study sessions.
+This project provides: - A To‑Do list manager for adding, viewing, and deleting tasks. - A Study Timer module to track the duration spent on any subject. - A Time Log viewer that will displays all recorded study sessions.

 The project is implemented using Python and runs on a CLI‑based